 Most travellers set off by themselves and are keen to meet other travellers.
 If you stay in hostels it’s hard not to get chatting to the people in your dorm or in the kitchen, even if you’re not someone who tends to approach people.

 If your room mates don’t speak to you straight away they’re probably feeling just as shy as you, or they’re nervous about how good their English is.
 Say hi and ask their name, and they’ll probably be really pleased to talk to you.
-I’ve written a whole blog post about the benefits of solo travel if you’re still unsure.
+Read more about solo travel in this post:

 If you’re looking for travel buddies for road trips, or even to get out and explore at weekends, backpacker Facebook groups are great, or people you meet in person at your hostel.
 You can also use the website Meetup.com and join groups that run outings on whatever your interests are.
 I’ve made virtually all my friends in Sydney that way, through walking groups and female social groups.

-Backpackers will now be taxed at 15% on earnings up to $37,000, and at ordinary rates (i.e. the same as Australians pay)on earnings above that.
+For the tax year 2020-2021, working holiday makers are taxed at 15% on earnings up to $45,000, and at ordinary rates (i.e. the same as Australians pay) on earnings above that.

-Note that the Australian tax year begins on 1st July, and you should lodge a tax return at the end of the tax year (or earlier if you’re heading home) as you may be entitled to a refund.
+Note that the Australian tax year begins on 1st July, so make sure you lodge a tax return at the end of the tax year (or earlier if you’re heading home), as you may be entitled to a refund.

-Superannuation, or ‘super’ as the Aussies call it, is the Australian equivalent to a pension or retirement fund.
-This may not be something on your mind if you’re in your twenties and gallivanting around the world, but your Australian employer will be obliged by law to pay into a super fund for you.
+Superannuation, or ‘super’ as the Aussies call it, means your pension or retirement fund.
+This may not be something on your mind if you’re in your twenties and gallivanting around the world, but your Australian employer will be obliged by law to pay a certain amount into a super fund for you.

 You’ll be pleased to know that you can claim your superannuation back at the end of your working holiday in Australia, but less pleased to know that as of 1st July 2017 the full amount will be taxed at 65%!